gvwilson/thirdbit/src/fiction/in-heck/index.md

 like the ones Operators wore in stories when they were battling particularly dangerous bots.
-What he was looking at looked more like a cast-iron bathing suit attached to a pair of washboards with a helmet tied on for good measure.
+What he was looking at looked more like a cast-iron bathing suit attached by wires to a pair of washboards, which were in turn wired to a helmet.

 "'Zat all?" he mumbled.